guillaumecherel/monapmc/README.md

 FigL2VSNSimu: L2 vs nSimus aggregated over replications (mean and std) of APMC and MonAPMC each with varying pAccMin, n, nAlpha

-Fig0APMC: Series of L2 vs real time for some replications of APMC with varying K and a few samples of the other parameters
+Fig0APMC: Series of L2 vs real time for some replications of APMC with varying K and default values for other parameters

 Fig0MonAPMC: same as Fig0APMC with MonAPMC